Peter Tomich: World War II

+Awards and honors

 Medal of Honor citation

-For distinguished conduct in the line of his profession, and extraordinary courage and disregard of his own safety, during the attack on the Fleet in Pearl Harbor by the Japanese forces on 7 December 1941.
-Although realizing that the ship was capsizing, as a result of enemy bombing and torpedoing, Tomich remained at his post in the engineering plant of the U.S.S.
-Utah, until he saw that all boilers were secured and all fireroom personnel had left their stations, and by so doing lost his own life."
+For distinguished conduct in the line of his profession and extraordinary courage and disregard of his own safety during the attack on the Fleet in Pearl Harbor by the Japanese forces on 7 December 1941.
+Despite realizing that the ship was capsizing as a result of enemy bombing and torpedoing, Tomich remained at his post in the engineering plant of the U.S.S.
+Utah until he saw that all boilers were secured and all fireroom personnel had left their stations, and by so doing, lost his own life."